Down by the River (Neil Young song): Performances and covers

-A cover by Johnny Maestro & the Brooklyn Bridge charted two weeks on the Billboard Hot 100 from 7/11 to 7/18/1970, peaking at position 91.
+A cover by Johnny Maestro & the Brooklyn Bridge charted for two weeks on the Billboard Hot 100 from 7/11 to 7/18/1970, peaking at position 91.

 A cover by Buddy Miles charted seven weeks on the Billboard Hot 100 from 7/18 to 8/29/1970, peaking at position 68.

 American experimental artist Jude the Obscure covered the song for their 2019 album Plastic.

-Indie rock musician Car Seat Headrest incorporated elements of "Down by the River" in his 2013 song, "The Gun Song."
+Indie rock band Car Seat Headrest incorporated elements of "Down by the River" in their 2013 song, "The Gun Song."

 Actor Bradley Cooper performed a vivid air-guitar cover of the song on The Tonight Show in 2015.

+Singer/musician Norah Jones was joined onstage by Neil Young for an acoustic version of "Down by the River" on Day 2 of the 2014 Bridge Benefit concert.

-Singer/musician Norah Jones performed a cover of "Down by the River" in her online brief concert of November 5, 2020, one of a series that she posted online during the COVID-19 pandemic.
+Norah Jones also performed a cover of "Down by the River" in her online brief concert of November 5, 2020, one of a series that she posted online during the COVID-19 pandemic.